 Kara Bobroff has been working in education for nearly 30 years, beginning her career as a special education teacher.
-She currently serves as the Executive Director of the Native American Community Academy Inspired School Network in Albuquerque, which she founded.
-Deputy Secretary Bobroff previously served on President Barack Obama’s Advisory Council for Faith-Based and Neighborhood Partnerships.
-She holds a bachelor’s in special education, a master’s in special education, and an educational specialist degree from the University of New Mexico.
+In January 2019, she was appointed by Governor Michelle Lujan Grisham to be the Deputy Secretary of Identity, Equity and Transformation.
+She was the Founder and Executive Director of the Native American Community Academy Inspired Schools Network in Albuquerque and previously served on President Barack Obama’s Advisory Council for Faith-Based and Neighborhood Partnerships.
+Ms. Bobroff holds a bachelor’s and a master’s degree in special education, and an educational specialist degree from the University of New Mexico.

 Deputy Secretary of Academic Engagement and Student Success

 Kata Sandoval has worked in education for more than two decades, including more than 10 years as a classroom teacher.
 She recently served as the Senior Director of Academics and School Performance for the Native American Community Academy, implementing K-12 program development.
-Deputy Secretary Sandoval rose through the ranks to serve in administration, primarily with the state’s largest school district, Albuquerque Public Schools, including serving as Chief Academic Officer and Associate Superintendent.
-She brings experience in bilingual education and currently serves on the board of Dual Language Education of New Mexico.
+Deputy Secretary Sandoval served in administration with the state’s largest school district, Albuquerque Public Schools, including serving as Chief Academic Officer and Associate Superintendent.
 Deputy Secretary Sandoval holds a bachelor’s from Stanford University and a master’s in education from Harvard University.

 Gwen Perea Warniment, Ph.D.